Sonic P-06: Release

 Moris released the first demo of Project '06—containing two levels, "Wave Ocean" and "Kingdom Valley"—in April 2019.
 An update containing bug fixes, improved widescreen support, and other minor improvements, was released the following month.
 The second demo, which added the three levels; "Dusty Desert", "Flame Core", and "Radical Train", was released in October 2019, and a bug-fix update was released in November.
 Following the November update, Moris took a break to focus on other projects.
 He is unsure when the remake will be complete: "A wild guess would probably be in two years, but I'm very unsure about that."
 A third demo was released in July 2020 which added the rest of the stages in Sonic's story, followed by an update in August 2020 that addressed numerous bugs in the previous build.
 After the August build, Moris took a break from the project to work on another fangame, Sonic Riders Overdrive.
 A fourth demo was released in September 2021 that added Shadow and all of his campaign levels, followed by a bugfix update later that month.
-The fifth demo, which added all of Silver's stages to the game, was released on April 19, 2023.
+The fifth and latest demo, which added all of Silver's stages to the game, was released on April 19, 2023.